jaycode/Udacity-CM/README.md

 - Please see the raw code of this document to understand the code.
 - Each change is grouped in a collapsible section.
 Reasoning: They can be very long, so it's good to have a way to hide them when needed.
-- Start with `Change #`.
+- Each change starts with `Change #`.
-- Quoted contents are explanations and the rest for updated site content.
+- Quoted + italic contents are explanations and the rest for updated site content.
-- What if we want to include actual quotes in the site content?
-Well, just escape the quote character (\>) directly then.
 - **Ideally, all Markdown code of unquoted parts can be copied directly into the editor.**

 For example: